What is suicide?

 What should I do if I’m thinking about suicide or if I know someone who is?

-Call a Centerstone Crisis Line or the toll-free National Suicide Prevention Lifeline at (800) 273-8255.
+Call a Centerstone Crisis Line or call/text 988 for the Suicide Prevention Lifeline.
 Both lines are available 24 hours a day, seven days a week.
 The service is available to anyone.
 All calls are confidential.

-If you know someone who is considering suicide, do not leave him or her alone.
-Try to get your loved one to seek immediate help from his or her doctor or hospital emergency room, or call 911.
+If you know someone who is considering suicide, do not leave them alone.
+Try to get your loved one to seek immediate help from their doctor or hospital emergency room, or call 911.

-Remove any access he or she may have to guns or other potential tools for suicide, including medications.
+Remove any access they may have to guns or other potential tools for suicide, including medications.

 Tell someone so they can help you.
 That someone can be any adult that you trust – parents, teachers, police officers, doctors, therapists.